 - Helpful pieces detailing the best ways to utilize your products, for example, if you sell CBD vape juice how, and how often, customers should vape.

 - Fun lifestyle pieces that can be framed to include your product without making any medical claims or offering any form of medical advice.
 For example, great coffee recipes that include CBD oil.

 - Carefully researched news pieces that detail all the legalities surrounding CBD, as the laws are evolving all the time, as are the results of an increasing number of research studies that the legalization of CBD has made possible.

 Customer reviews are crucial to the success of any retail business, and that’s true of CBD products and businesses and perhaps even more so.
 As many people are new to CBD hearing from other users who have already tried your products will be something that is important to them and is likely to play a big part in their purchasing decision.

 Encourage customers to leave a review – with a discount on a future purchase perhaps – and if at all possible get them to review your products on both your website and on other reputable sites.
 The more positive reviews that consumers, regulatory authorities and yes, even search engine bots see the better; better for your sales, better for the positioning of your website in the SERPs and better for your reputation as a trustworthy source of CBD products as well as information.

-What you can use social media for however is to help build your brand and, hopefully, drive a little extra traffic to your website.
-Make use of great imagery of your products, and those products in use in ‘real life’, on image heavy social media sites like Facebook and Instagram.
-Boost conversions with social contests, and if you make use of those properly you can gain some very useful user generated content, something that is always a plus.
+What you can use social media for, however, is to help build your brand and, hopefully, drive a little extra traffic to your website.
+Make use of great imagery of your products, and those products in use in ‘real-life’, on image-heavy social media sites like Facebook and Instagram.
+Boost conversions with social contests, and if you make use of those properly, you can gain some beneficial user-generated content, something that is always a plus.